 Relevant: Learn all about On-page SEO here

-In this section, this takes a look at how fast your website loads not only on devices such as PCs and laptops but also on smartphones and tablets.
+In this section, take a look at how fast your website loads not only on devices such as PCs and laptops but also on smartphones and tablets.
 As a study by Amazon revealed that a 1 percent drop in sales can be linked to 100 milliseconds of extra load time, avoiding any errors in this layer will positively benefit your website’s growth.

 Here’s a list of key errors to watch out for in this layer: